 Are you ready for a crisis on the Korean peninsula?

-Ten questions every company should be asking itself
+Eight questions every company should be asking itself

-- Do your risk assessment and monitoring capabilities give you a comprehensive understanding of the current situation, the different types of conflict scenarios that could play out, and how each would impact your business, given your specific operational footprint?
+- Have you conducted a risk assessment providing a comprehensive understanding of the current situation, the different conflict scenarios that could play out, and how each would impact your business, given your specific footprint in Korea?

 - If your key vendors are disrupted by this crisis, do they have the level of contingency planning necessary to ensure your operations will not be significantly disrupted?

 Control Risks helps companies every day, all around the world, improve their readiness to respond to large-scale operational disruptions, security concerns and crises using proven methodologies.
 We leverage lessons learned and tap into our broad and deep base of subject matter expertise.
-For more information on any the ten questions listed above, or how we can help companies build or enhance these types of capabilities, please contact Matthew Hinton (United States) or Andrew Gilholm (South Korea).
+For more information on any of the eight questions listed above, or how we can help companies build or enhance these types of capabilities, please contact Matthew Hinton (United States) or Andrew Gilholm (South Korea).